 If you’re shipping a multi-piece freight shipment, simply add the weights of each packed unit together, like this:

 If you don’t have a pallet yet, you can stack your product on the floor.
-Mark or tape off a 40” x 48” square; most pallets are close to this size.
+Mark or tape off a 40×48-inch square (most pallets are close to this size).
 Then stack your boxes, making your layers close to the edges of your square.
-If you’re not sure how to stack a pallet for safe shipment, we have a good section on preparing pallets in our article here.
+If you’re not sure how to stack a pallet for safe shipment, we have a good section on preparing pallets in our LTL freight shipping article.

-Once your boxes are stacked on the floor, measure the length, width, and height, and add 6” to the height to cover the height of the pallet.
+Once your boxes are stacked on the floor, measure the length, width, and height, and add 6 inches to the height to cover the height of the pallet.

 For multi-piece shipments, measure the width, height, and length of each piece, then add all of the lengths together to get the total size of the shipment, like this: